nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 Then I trained the model again , but still the car would wander off into the woods

-So I reflected on what was going, the model architecture is pretty simple, so something is wrong 'elsewhere.
+So I reflected on what was going, the model architecture is pretty simple, so something is wrong elsewhere.
 For the first time I looked at drive.py, it then struck me that I have to do the same image pre processing in drive.py, before we predict the steering angle

 So I cropped the image, resized it to the model's preferred shape i.e. 200, 66 and converted the color schema to YUV Now I think I had a pretty good design.
 I trained the model using udacity's dataset.
-The validation error started at 0.52 and kept dropping , at about epoch 15,it was 0.30.I felt mch better
+The validation error started at 0.52 and kept dropping , at about epoch 15,it was 0.30.I felt much better

 I then ran drive.py with the new model.
-And the car could complete the laps in track1 effortlessly.
+And the car could complete the laps on track 1 effortlessly.

 I am now working on track2.
 Here I have adjusted drive.py throttle to be dependent on steering angle and speed (Steep turns and hilly track)